Chart Color Schemes

 Peterborough - Mount Remarkable is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Peterborough - Mount Remarkable had 97.1% houses and 3.0% other dwellings as of the latest Census.
-This compares to Non-Metro SA's 89.8% houses and 10.2% other dwellings.
-Home ownership in Peterborough - Mount Remarkable stood at 58.2%, with mortgaged dwellings at 25.8% and rented ones at 16.0%.
-The median monthly mortgage repayment was $758, below Non-Metro SA's average of $888 and the national average of $1,863.
-Median weekly rent in Peterborough - Mount Remarkable was $165, lower than Non-Metro SA's $182 and the national figure of $375.
+In Peterborough - Mount Remarkable, as recorded in the latest Census, 97.1% of dwellings were houses, with the remaining 3.0% comprising semi-detached homes, apartments, and other types.
+This is compared to Non-Metro SA's figures of 89.8% houses and 10.2% other dwellings.
+Home ownership in Peterborough - Mount Remarkable stood at 58.2%, with mortgaged properties accounting for 25.8% and rented dwellings making up 16.0%.
+The median monthly mortgage repayment was $758, lower than Non-Metro SA's averages of $888 and the national figure of $1,863.
+The median weekly rent in Peterborough - Mount Remarkable was recorded at $165, significantly below Non-Metro SA's $182 and the national average of $375.

 Frequently Asked Questions - Housing